Kinetic modeling of multiple scattering of acoustic waves in randomly heterogeneous flows: Introduction and summary

 \subsection{Summary of the main results}

 We now summarize our main results.
 We consider acoustic waves in an inhomogeneous, unsteady ambient flow and their multiple scattering induced by random perturbations of the flow characteristics.
-We also want to account for the space- and time-dependence of these perturbations, and consider the regime where the leading wavelength is comparable to their (small) correlation length.
+We also want to account for the space- and time-dependence of these perturbations, and address the regime where the leading wavelength is comparable to their (small) correlation length.
 This setting ensures maximum interactions with the acoustic waves, a necessary condition if we want to probe with waves in random media as for applications of correlation-based imaging techniques \cite{AMM13,BOR05,GAR09} we ultimately have in mind.
 It defines the high-frequency range terminology we shall use throughout the paper.

-As an acoustic wave propagates in a \emph{quiescent}, randomly perturbed medium with an incident wave vector $\smash{\kg'}$, it can be scattered at any time $t$ and position $\xg$ into any direction $\smash{\hkg}$ and wave vector $\kg$ (such that $\smash{\hkg}=\kg/|\kg|$).
+As a sound wave propagates in a \emph{quiescent}, randomly perturbed medium with an incident wave vector $\smash{\kg'}$, it can be scattered at any time $t$ and position $\xg$ into any direction $\smash{\hkg}$ and wave vector $\kg$ (such that $\smash{\hkg}=\kg/|\kg|$).
 Therefore it is relevant to consider an angularly resolved energy density $\Wigner(\xg,t;\kg)$ for this wave, defined in phase space.
 In~\cite{RYZ96,BAL05} it is shown that energy conservation takes the form of a radiative transfer equation:

 where $\smash{\lambda_\pm}(\xg,\kg)=\pm\smash{\Cref}(\xg)\norm{\kg}$ is the frequency of the waves at $\xg$ with wave vector $\pm\kg$, $\Cref(\xg)$ is the sound speed in the unperturbed background medium, and $\{a,b\}=\bnabla_\kg a\cdot\bnabla_\xg b-\bnabla_\xg a\cdot\bnabla_\kg b$ stands for the usual Poisson bracket.
 The kernel $\dscatij(\xg;\kg|\kg')$ is the rate of conversion of energy with wave vector $\smash{\kg'}$ into energy with wave vector $\kg$ at position $\xg$--the so-called scattering cross-section.
 The total scattering cross-section $\tscati$ is: